 One of the activities of an audio forensic expert is to determine whether or not an audio recording has been altered or edited when it has been submitted to be used in the courtroom.
-As an audio forensic expert I find, very often, that when people are in shock or in the middle of a traumatic experience they remember the series of events differently than they actually occurred.
+As an audio forensic expert, I find that when people are in shock or in the middle of a traumatic experience they remember the series of events differently than they actually occurred.
 Therefore, people involved in a legal case may believe that a piece of recorded evidence has been altered when, in fact, it has not.

-Many times defendants will tell me that they said something during a police interrogation that has ‘magically’ disappeared from the interrogation recording.
-I find it hard to believe that a police officer that has so much invested in their career, may be close to retirement, would risk their reputation, career, credibility and retirement to alter an audio recording in an effort to wrongfully convict someone.
+Many times defendants will tell me that they said something during a police interrogation that has magically disappeared from the interrogation recording.
+I find it hard to believe that a police officer that has so much invested in their career, would risk their reputation, career, credibility, and retirement to alter an audio recording in an effort to wrongfully convict someone.

-But, when someone who is in a litigation or has been convicted of a crime feels that a recording has been altered the audio forensic expert, like myself, comes in to authenticate the recording.
+But, when someone who is in litigation or has been convicted of a crime feels that a recording has been altered the audio forensic expert, like me, comes in to authenticate the recording.

 I could not establish a chain of custody and the file had been downloaded from the iPhone into a computer and burned onto a disk.
 The original phone was no longer available and the file properties that were on the file that I examined did not match the file properties that an iPhone would produce.

 Now we have a situation where I could not authenticate that video recording to be used in the courtroom because of the anomalies that I discovered, the file properties that had been changed, and the original phone that was not available for examination.
 When I draft my report for this investigation I list all of the reasons using scientific proof and keeping the report simple enough for the layperson to understand, explaining all of the reasons why this evidence should not be used in the courtroom because it is believed to not be the actual representation of the events as they occurred, based on the following reasons.
 Then I list all of the reasons, in order, as to what happened, when it happened, and why it has altered the original evidence.